Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Assuming screenshots tell the entire story

-Actions taken after an investigation begins may sometimes create more problems than the original allegations.
+Actions taken after an investigation begins may create additional legal problems or make relevant evidence more difficult to evaluate.

 Why Screenshot Cases Often Become Credibility Cases